Walter Hadlee: First-class career

 In his first season for Canterbury (1933–34) Hadlee averaged over 50, and 94 in his second; he eventually scored 10 centuries for the province.
 Hadlee played 44 matches for Canterbury before retiring in 1951–52, having scored 3,183 runs at an average of 43.60.
 His highest score was 194 not out.

-After playing against touring MCC teams, Hadlee made his Test debut for New Zealand against England at Lord's in 1937, only 11 years after New Zealand joined the Imperial Cricket Conference, and 7 years after it played in its first Test match.
+After playing against touring MCC teams, Hadlee made his Test debut against England at Lord's in 1937, only 11 years after New Zealand joined the Imperial Cricket Conference, and 7 years after it played in its first Test match.
 Tall and elegant, he was known as an upright and attacking opening batsman.
 He missed the opportunity to play during the Second World War.
 His short sight prevented him from joining the Armed Forces.

 He scored 198 for Otago against the touring Australian team in 1945–46, and was appointed captain of New Zealand for the first Test in peacetime, against Australia that year.
 On a rain-affected pitch in Wellington, New Zealand were bowled out for 42 and 54, losing by an innings, and did not play Australia again in Tests until 1973–74.

 Although he made 1,225 runs in 1937, including an innings of 93 in the Test at Old Trafford which ended after he trod on his stumps, it was his captaincy of the 1949 New Zealand team to England that proved to be the pinnacle of his playing career.
 The 1949 team is still cited as one of the finest New Zealand has sent abroad and there were some illustrious names in the side, including Bert Sutcliffe, Martin Donnelly, John Reid, Jack Cowie, Tom Burtt, Harry Cave, Merv Wallace, Verdun Scott, Geoff Rabone and Frank Mooney.
-During the tour, he scored 1,439 runs, averaging 36 an innings, with two centuries.
+During the tour, Hadlee scored 1,439 runs, averaging 36 an innings, with two centuries.
 Out of 35 matches, his team lost just one, to Oxford University, on a rain-damaged pitch, and drew the four-Test series 0–0.

 As leading English writer John Woodcock noted: "Hadlee was a courageous and enterprising batsman, a popular and successful captain who played his cricket in the sporting manner usually associated with his country".
 John Arlott called him a "strategic commander of real ability".

 In all, Hadlee played 19 innings in 11 Tests, scoring 543 runs at an average of 30.16.
 He was never dismissed in Tests in single figures.
 His last Test was against England in Wellington in 1950–51.
-His only Test century, 116, was scored against England at Christchurch in 1946–47 as an opening batsman.
+His only Test century, 116, came against England at Christchurch in 1946–47 as an opening batsman.
 He retired from first-class cricket in 1952.
 He continued playing senior club cricket in Christchurch for another 15 years, eventually scoring a record 15,391 club runs.

 In his first-class career, he scored 7523 runs from 117 matches, averaging 40.44 and notching up 18 centuries.